 Like all members of the community, we have the right to contribute to public discussions on community and social issues in our private capacity.
 In doing so you will:

-- Take reasonable steps to ensure that any comment you make will be understood as representing your personal views, not those of MIGAS;
+- Take reasonable steps to ensure that any comment you make will be understood as representing your personal views, not those of the organisation

-You must only use Confidential Information for the purpose of performing your duties as an employee of MIGAS.
-You must immediately notify MIGAS if you suspect Confidential Information has been improperly used or disclosed.
-You must not reproduce or remove from the premises of MIGAS any document in any form which contains Confidential Information without MIGAS's consent.
+You must immediately notify MIGAS HR if you suspect confidential information has been improperly used, leaked or disclosed to any other party.
+You must not reproduce or remove from the premises or network any document in any form which contains confidential information without the express consent of the CEO.

 All employees will take all reasonable steps to comply with the Australian Privacy Principles to protect the privacy of personal information.
 If you are in possession of personal information in the course of conducting your role, you should ensure it is only used for the purposes set out in the Privacy Statement on the MIGAS website.

 Any breach of this Code of Conduct will be addressed lawfully by a senior delegate of the organisation.
 In the case of alleged serious misconduct, a formal investigation may be undertaken by Human Resources.